Support Us Button Widget

 Photo by LALtoday

 56,000.
-That’s how many trees the City of Lakeland Parks, Recreation, and Cultural Arts Department manages throughout Lakeland.
-The Urban Forest adds to our quality of life by reducing energy use, increasing property values, and improving air quality.
-Because of this, the trees provide the city with a net annual benefit of over $2 million.
+That’s how many trees the City of Lakeland’s Parks, Recreation, and Cultural Arts Department manages throughout Lakeland.
+Known as the Urban Forest, the trees add to our quality of life by reducing energy use, increasing property values, and improving air quality.
+Because of this, the trees provide the city with a net annual benefit of more than $2 million.

-Want to get to know the 300+ species of trees around Lakeland’s accredited arboretum?
-Follow along on a GPS-enabled tour of one of Swan City’s tree collections.
+Want to learn more about the 300+ species of trees around Lakeland’s accredited arboretum?
+Take a GPS-enabled tour of one of Swan City’s tree collections.
 There are currently tours of Lake Morton + Hollis Garden, with a tour of Lake Wire’s palm trees in the works.
 Come along with us as we make fronds with our local flora.

 A screenshot of the Hollis Garden Fruit Tree Collection map with a photo of a papaya tree from below